---

 By default, these routes are protected so that they can only be accessed by you and the members of your Vercel Team.

-Logs and Source Protection is enabled by default.
+*Build Logs and Source Protection is enabled by default.*

-By appending /_src to a Deployment URL or Custom Domain in your web browser, you will be redirected to the Deployment inspector and be able to browse the sources and build outputs.
+By appending `/_src` to a Deployment URL or [Custom Domain](/docs/domains/add-a-domain) in your web browser, you will be redirected to the Deployment inspector and be able to browse the sources and [build](/docs/deployments/configure-a-build) outputs.

-The pathnames /_src and /_logs redirect to https://vercel.com and require logging into your Vercel account to access any sensitive information.
-By default, a third-party can never access your source or logs by crafting a deployment URL with one of these paths.
+The pathnames `/_src` and `/_logs` redirect to `https://vercel.com` and **require logging into your Vercel account** to access any sensitive information.
+By default, a third-party can **never** access your source or logs by crafting a deployment URL with one of these paths.

 You can configure these paths to make them publicly accessible under the Security tab on the Project Settings page.
-You can learn more about making paths publicly accessible in the Logs and Source Protection section.
+You can learn more about making paths publicly accessible in the [Build Logs and Source Protection](/docs/projects/overview#logs-and-source-protection) section.

-On Vercel, you can deploy Git submodules with a Git provider as long as the submodule is publicly accessible through the HTTP protocol.
+On Vercel, you can deploy [Git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) with a [Git provider](/docs/git) as long as the submodule is publicly accessible through the HTTP protocol.
 Git submodules that are private or requested over SSH will fail during the Build step.
-However, you can reference private repositories formatted as npm packages in your package.json file dependencies.
+However, you can reference private repositories formatted as npm packages in your `package.json` file dependencies.
 Private repository modules require a special link syntax that varies according to the Git provider.
-For more information on this syntax, see "How do I use private dependencies with Vercel?".
+For more information on this syntax, see "[How do I use private dependencies with Vercel?](/kb/guide/using-private-dependencies-with-vercel)".